Kamikaze

 At 1415 on August 9, 1945, Lieutenant Junior Grade Norimasa Hayashi took off from Kisarazu Air Base in Chiba Prefecture as pilot of a Ryūsei torpedo dive bomber (Allied code name of Grace) carrying an 800-kg bomb and died in a special (suicide) attack off Kinkasan in Miyagi Prefecture at the age of 25.
 He was a member of the Kamikaze Special Attack Corps 7th Mitate [1] Squadron 2nd Ryūsei Unit from the 752nd Naval Air Group.
 He was from Ehime Prefecture, attended Keiō Gijuku University in Tōkyō, and was a member of the 13th Class of the Navy's Flight Reserve Students (Hikō Yobi Gakusei).

-He wrote the following two last diary entries [2] after the formation of the Kamikaze Special Attack Corps 7th Mitate Squadron on July 25, 1945 [3]:
+He wrote the following last diary entries [2] after the formation of the Kamikaze Special Attack Corps 7th Mitate Squadron on July 25, 1945 [3]:

 July 31